a-canary/trafficserver/doc/developer-guide/client-session-architecture.en.rst

    :alt: ProxyTransaction hierarchy

 The ProxyTransaction class abstracts the key features of a client transaction.
-It has a reference to its parent ProxyClientSession.
+It has a reference to its parent ProxySession.
 One HttpSM is created for each ProxyTransaction.

 There are two concrete subclasses: Http1ClientTransaction and Http2Stream.